-I may be difficult to accept Tatsugami-rōshi's way, you know.
-I know that [laughs].
 I know very well.
-But, you know, you should try, and you should say, "I will do it!"-not because it, you know, Buddha's teaching or Japanese way or American way or appropriate to our society or not.
-You should say it-you should do it-and feel what it was.
+But you should try, and you should say, "I will do it!"-not because it is Buddha's teaching or Japanese way or American way or appropriate to our society or not.
+You should do it-and feel what it was.

 [Laughs.]
 Did you see the movie 2000?
 [Laughs, laughter.]
 That is what you are doing.
-2001-or what it?-2001-square, I am.
-All the monkeys, you know, hanging around [laughs, laughter].
+Or was it-2001?-square, I am.
+All the monkeys hanging around [laughs, laughter].
 [Probably gestures like a hominid.]
-That is, you know [laughs], what we are doing.
-If you feel it-if you, you know, seize it, nothing happen.
+That is [laughs], what we are doing.
+If you feel it-if you seize it, nothing happen.
 It is yours.
 Maybe that is the key point of practice and way to save all sentient beings.